 As part of this Activity, MAPC, the municipalities, and (if they wish) labor organizations, will work to ensure that a package of wages, benefits, and worker protections are available to all workers to be employed at the facility, as well as workers charged with installing prefabricated modules on-site.
 MAPC will coordinate with local and regional workforce boards to help generate trainees and employees.
-MAPC will also coordinate with unions and other labor organizations to ensure that their members have the opportunity to seek employment at the facility, for on-site installation, and to establish connections, if possible, between labor apprentice and training programs and the search process for workers.
+MAPC will also coordinate with unions and other labor organizations to ensure that their members have the opportunity to seek employment at the facility, to participate in on-site installation, and to establish connections, if possible, between labor apprentice and training programs and the search process for workers.

 As a testament to our commitment to workforce development and our ability to secure funding for impactful initiatives, it is noteworthy that in the past, MAPC partnered with the City of Boston as the lead applicant to successfully secure funding from the Economic Development Administration.
-This funding supported the establishment of the Greater Boston Regional Workforce Training System, encompassing three crucial Sectoral Partnerships (SPs): Health Care, Clean Energy, and Child Care.
-Through this initiative, we have catalyzed job creation within these sectors, forging pathways that lead individuals to attain family-sustaining wages, access employer-sponsored benefits, and pursue educational advancement.
-Serving as a convener and facilitator, MAPC has harnessed collaboration with diverse stakeholders to design and implement programs that not only address the immediate and evolving needs of employers but also empower participants to secure quality employment opportunities with the potential for upward mobility.
+This funding supported the establishment of the Greater Boston Regional Workforce Training System and is catalyzing job creation, forging pathways that lead individuals to attain family-sustaining wages, access employer-sponsored benefits, and pursue educational advancement.
 Drawing upon the invaluable experience gained from this successful venture, MAPC is well-positioned to leverage our expertise and insights to enrich the workforce development activities outlined in this proposal.